Teachers and Staff

 Kathryn is a Family Physician working in Pediatrics at Lawndale Christian Health Center.
 She is the wife of Bruce Miller, CEO of LCHC.
 They have lived and raised their three children in the Lawndale neighborhood on the West Side of Chicago for the past 19 years.
 Kathryn has a special interest in literacy and the effects of trauma on the brain development of young children.
 She is currently collaborating with the Thirty Million Words project at the University of Chicago on a research project studying educational methods for parents in the pediatric office visit setting to improve early childhood literacy.
 Kathryn graduated from Stanford University with a BA in Human Biology, and completed her MD at the University of Washington.
 She helped develop and lead a parent education program at LCHC, known as Baby Scholars, focusing on early childhood brain development and literacy.
 She also volunteers as a mentor to a teen mom through the Teen Mother Choices program.

 Matt has worked in the advertising industry for ten years as an art director and web developer.
 He currently works for DigitasLBI as a Senior Creative Engineer.
 Matt graduated from Wheaton College in 2007 with a B.A., double majoring in Visual Art and Interpersonal Communications.
 He is actively involved at Covenant Presbyterian Church in Chicago’s Bucktown neighborhood, leading small groups, helping to plan retreats and volunteering with mercy ministries.
 Matt is a co-founder and board member of the Shade Partnership Fund, a philanthropic group focused on funding and partnering with non-profits in the fields of education, teacher training and children’s development.
-He lives in the Avondale neighborhood of Chicago with his wife Patricia and son Willem.
-Matt and Patricia are passionate about finding ways to cultivate sustainable Christian community and witness in Chicago.
+He lives in the Avondale neighborhood of Chicago with his wife Patricia and their children Willem and Cornelia.
+Matt and Patricia were part of The Field School founding team and are passionate about finding ways to cultivate Christian community in Chicago.

 Pastor Gerald W. Smith was born in Utica, NY to God-fearing parents who guided him to salvation at the age of six.
 His life’s vision includes investing in young men, building bridges, strengthening and restoring families and starting and multiplying churches that do the same.
 Happily married to his wife Dorean, blessed with two children (Kinyata and Miles) and 4 grandchildren (Kiara, Isaiah, Kaleb, and Kingston).
 He received a degree in Youth Ministry from Liberty University, trained as a Nuethetic counselor with Biblical Counseling Center and graduated from Devos Urban Leadership in 2003.
 He is a fourth generation pastor who served as a licensed and ordained pastor for 22 years.
 Those twenty years have been with a church plant in Chicago, New Hope Bible Church (17 years), church plant in Richmond, Va., New Israel Baptist Church (2 Years) and now planting with New Life.
 He is a lover of Jesus and wants to encourage others to do the same.